Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 Ancient | Melee, Fireball (range 5), Fire Breath (2-5), Close Blast | 15 |

-And when printed out at full-size for each player:
+When printed out at full-size for each player:

 This plotting board design allows players to hide their plotting actions during the plotting phase by holding the board vertically, but once revealed (placed down on the table) everything is easily seen at a glance by all other players.